matihost/monorepo/terraform/aws/aws-iam/README.md

 ** _Admin_ and _ReadOnly_ roles - so that IAM users can assume these roles

+** AWS Organization along with _shared_, _dev_ and _prod_ Organization Units.
+Current account is management account and it belongs directly to root of the organization.
+You need to create Account yourself and attach them to Organization Units yourself.
+After that you can switch to _OrganizationAccountAccessRole_ from any user/role in Management Account.

+** Service Control Policy applied on organization root level to ensure only Free Tier EC2 instance type are used.
+(Current Account is management account - and SCP are not preventing anything on managed account.)

 ## Prerequisites

 * Latest Terraform installed